michael2012z/BitBible/markdown/KJV/files/Job.md

 9. The princes refrained talking, and laid their hand on their mouth.

-10. The nobles held their peace, and their tongue cleaved to the roof of their mouth.The nobles…: Heb.
-The voice of the nobles was hid
+10. The nobles held their peace, and their tongue cleaved to the roof of their mouth.

 11. When the ear heard me, then it blessed me; and when the eye saw me, it gave witness to me: